aalbert-dev/minkowski_solver/README.md

 # minkowski_addition
-Calculates and visualizes the 3D configuration space for the motion planning of a 2 degree of freedom robot arm in an multi-agent environment.
+Calculates and visualizes the 3D configuration space for the motion planning of a 2 degree of freedom robot arm in a multi-agent environment.